lycheeverse/lychee/README.md

           at the given base URL address.

       --root-dir <ROOT_DIR>
-          Root path to use when checking absolute links in local files.
+          Root directory to use when checking absolute links in local files.
 This option is required if absolute links appear in local files, otherwise those links will be flagged as errors.
 This must be an absolute path (i.e., one beginning with `/`).